Loading...

 Image Source: tutorialsteacher.com

-• Dependency Injection is a useful concept in software architecture where one object supplies the dependencies of another project.
+• Dependency Injection (DI) is a valuable concept in software architecture in which one object supplies the dependencies of another project.
 This is very important when building large, loosely coupled, and scalable applications.
-DI helps in such scenario and now it’s a native component of dot net core architecture.
+DI helps in such scenarios, and now it’s a native component of dot net core architecture.

 • Multi-value cookies are not supported in .Net Core.
 You can create one cookie per value.

-• There is no application life cycle in ASP .Net Core and also there is no order in which responses are processed by middleware.
+• There is no application life cycle in ASP .Net Core, and there is no order in which responses are processed by middleware.
 It is different from the order used by modules.
 Here is how you can do it:

 Migrating HTTP handlers and modules to ASP .NET Core middleware.